 Being a small town, Rocksprings does not have a public transit system used by locals to get to and from work.

-The population of Rocksprings has a very low overall level of education: only 8.64% of people over 25 hold a 4-year college degree or higher.
+The citizens of Rocksprings have a very low rate of college education: just 8.64% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 Rocksprings is an extremely ethnically-diverse town.
 The people who call Rocksprings home describe themselves as belonging to a variety of racial and ethnic groups.
 People of Hispanic or Latino origin are the most prevalent group in Rocksprings, accounting for 66.07% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Rocksprings residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Rocksprings include English, Irish, German, Scottish, and Polish.